Storm water is everybody’s business!

 Contractors

-Contractors play a critical role in mitigating the pollutants generated from active construction sites.
+Contractors play a critical role in mitigating the pollutants generated from active constructed sites.

 If you currently work for HDOT, or are thinking about doing work in HDOT rights-of-way, here are FAQs to consider before starting work on construction projects.